awslabs/node-latency-for-k8s/README.md

       Custom dimension to add to experiment metrics, default: none --imds-endpoint
-      IMDS endpoint for testing, default: http://169.254.169.254 --metrics-port
+      IMDS endpoint for testing, default: http://169.254.169.254 --kubeconfig
+      (optional) absolute path to the kubeconfig file --metrics-port
-      The port to serve prometheus metrics from, default: 2112 --no-imds
+      The port to serve prometheus metrics from, default: 2112 --no-comments
+      Hide the comments column in the markdown chart output, default: false --no-imds
-      Do not use EC2 Instance Metadata Service (IMDS), default: false --output
+      Do not use EC2 Instance Metadata Service (IMDS), default: false --node-name
+      ndoe name to query for the first pod creation time in the pod namespace, default: <auto-discovered via IMDS>
+   --output
-      output type (markdown or json), default: markdown --prometheus-metrics
+      output type (markdown or json), default: markdown --pod-namespace
+      namespace of the pods that will be measured from creation to running, default: default --prometheus-metrics
       Expose a Prometheus metrics endpoint (this runs as a daemon), default: false --retry-delay